kmussar/TwitterFlu/README.md

 Performed NMF, LSA, and LDA.
 Compared topics across models and chose NMF as it gave the most interpretable topics.
 I chose 25 topics since it is large enough that there are more topics than search terms so I will not simply re-identify the search terms I used to get the tweets.
 Furthermore, the slope of the reconstruction error curve starts to get less steep at this point (although there is not a clear elbow point).

 #### Clustering:
 Compared k=2 and k=8.
 I chose k=2 to see if it could magically separate out sick/not sick posts, it did not.
 I then chose k=8 based on the elbow plot (using silhouette scores).
-Looking at word clouds (for quick visualization) it looks like 1 out of 8 clusters is likely to contain tweets that are not about being ill.
+Looking at word clouds (for quick visualization) it looks like 1 out of 8 clusters is likely to contain tweets that are not about being ill (see below) while the others are likely to contain tweets about being ill (representative word cloud below).

-That word cloud is:
+word cloud from the cluster likely to contain tweets not about being ill:

 ![wordcloud](non_sick_wordcloud.jpg)

-Most word clouds contained multiple illness symptoms and looked like:
+Word cloud from another representative cluster likely to contain tweets about being ill:

 ![wordcloud](sick_wordcloud.jpg)

 ## Conclusions & Future Directions: